nuremics/nuremics-docs/docs/handbook/practice.md

     Test3,,
     ```

-**NUREMICS** now prompts that the three experiments have been declared, but is waiting for the _variable_ input data to be set for each of them.
+**nuRemics** now prompts that the three experiments have been declared, but is waiting for the _variable_ input data to be set for each of them.

 👤🔄🖥️
 ```shell